Industry 3D Power Aimed at Face Shields for Front-Line Medical Workers

 - After the part has been printed, we are then responsible for shipping that part to the requestor, and then updating the job through Operation Dynamo with the tracking number, as well as the shipping provider we are using.

-"Meanwhile, several other families and family members are also working on making cloth face masks," says Dave Navin, President and CEO of Spee-Dee.
-"Also, we are trying to organize a blood drive, if we can figure out how to make it safe for our employees."
+“Some of our team members’ families are also sewing cloth face masks," says Dave Navin, President and CEO of Spee-Dee.
+“We’re also putting together plans for a blood drive.”